Stanko/invaders/README.md

 # TODO

-- Link to GitHub
-- Link to my blog
-- About modal
-- Help/shortcuts modal (?)
 - Generate 5 invaders and mock the game screen
 - Animate generation process
 - Handle out of bounds tentacles (?)